enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 The following sections describe the key features of the frontend interface, its structure, and the deployment approach.

 **Architecture and Design**
+Although the developers already had experience with Vue.js, the first step was to revisit current best practices and evaluate recent advancements in the Vue ecosystem.
+A key consideration was the selection of a component library to accelerate development by providing prebuilt UI elements, allowing the team to focus on application logic rather than basic UI implementation.

+Several options were evaluated:
+- **Vuetify**: A mature Material Design component library with strong Vue integration, excellent documentation, and a large community.
+While it is relatively heavy, its ease of use and robust feature set made it ideal for rapid prototyping and production use.
+- **Naive UI**: A lightweight modern alternative with a growing component set.
+However, its smaller community and less established ecosystem were limiting factors.
+- **Quasar**: A comprehensive framework that offers both components and tooling.
+Although powerful, it adds more overhead than required for this project.
+- **Tailwind CSS**: A utility-first CSS framework that allows full control over styling but requires manual component construction, which was deemed too time-consuming for the project scope.

+**Vuetify** was ultimately selected due to its seamless integration with Vue, extensive component library, and support for advanced features such as theming.
+In particular, the ability to define multiple themes (e.g., dark and light mode) and switch between them with minimal effort was a valuable addition.
+Its ready-to-use components are well-documented and enable fast, consistent UI development.

+The application was structured to follow Vue best practices, with a modular and maintainable layout that supports future growth and refactoring.
+The core folders and files of the project include:

+- **components**: The components are reusable parts of the application.
+They can be used in multiple views and are the building blocks of the application.
+The components are stored in the *components* folder.
+Parts of the application that need to be reused mutiple times in different views should be implemented as components.
+- **plugins**: The plugins are used to add additional functionality to the application.
+They can be used to add global components, directives or filters.
+The plugins are stored in the *plugins* folder.
+The only plugin used in this project is the Vuetify component library.
+- **router**: The router is used to define the routes of the application.
+The routes are used to navigate between different views of the application.
+The router is stored in the *router* folder.
+Redirects, default routes and nested routes can be defined in this file.
+The router is used to load the views of the application.
+- **services**: The services are used to interact with the backend.
+They are used to send requests to the backend and handle the responses.
+The services are stored in the *services* folder.
+The idea is to have a separate service files for each resource endpoint of the rest api.
+- **stores**: The stores are used to manage the state of the application.
+They are used to store data that needs to be shared between different components.
+The stores are stored in the *stores* folder.
+Static content like application title and slogan are also stored in stores.
+- **views**: The views are the main pages of the application.
+They are used to display the content of the application.
+The views are stored in the *views* folder.
+The views are loaded by the router and are displayed in the routerview.
+The views can be constructed using multiple components.
+Each view rappresent a web page.
+- **App.vue**: This is the base view of the application.
+It acts like a container for the differnet views that can be exchanged.
+Part of the application that must be present in all views can be implemented in the App.vue file.
+- **main.js**: Is the application entrypoint.
+Here the application is initialized and the plugins are loaded.
+The router is also initialized here.

+Pinia was used for state management, as it is the official state management library for Vue 3 and offers a simple, modular API.
+It allows components to share state and reactively update when data changes, making it ideal for managing application-wide data such as user authentication status, settings, and other shared resources.
+Cmmunication with the backend is handled over a REST API and the authentication process is managed using JSON Web Tokens (JWT).
+The JWT is stored in the Pinia store, allowing the application to maintain user sessions and securely access protected resources.
+**Main Layout Nesting**
+In Vue applications, shared elements such as headers, footers, and navigation bars are often placed directly in App.vue.
+However, in this project, these elements are required on most—but not all—views.
+For instance, the login page intentionally omits both the footer and navigation bar.
+As a result, placing these components in App.vue would make it difficult to exclude them on specific routes.
+To solve this, a dedicated MainLayout.vue component was created.
+This layout acts as a wrapper for all authenticated or primary views of the application.
+It includes the shared interface components (header, footer, nav bar) and wraps the dynamic content using `<router-view />`.
+All primary routes (such as /projects) are defined as child routes of the root path '/'.
+Each of these child routes is rendered within the MainLayout.vue wrapper, ensuring consistent UI structure while dynamically loading the corresponding view.
+For routes like the login page or error views—where no layout elements should be displayed—standalone routes are defined outside of the MainLayout.vue context.
+This modular routing structure offers flexibility and enforces a clean separation between public and authenticated parts of the interface, while keeping the core UI consistent where needed.

+**Core Features**
 The frontend application is structured around a single-page (SPA) layout consisting of a login screen and a main interface.
 Once authenticated, users are presented with a unified layout that includes a header, footer, and navigation drawer.
 This layout wraps all main views of the application to ensure a consistent user experience across different sections.

 The application provides different functionalities depending on the user’s role: